 - individual payments greater than £25,000

-To view a PDF of the statement published for a particular financial year please click on the appropriate link below:
+To view a PDF of the Section 31 and Section 32 statements for particular years please click on the appropriate links below:

 Standards Commission for Scotland